vufind-org/learning-vufind-book/source/recommend.rst

 1. Where can you find a complete list of recommendation modules, including parameters?
 2. Why are the brackets ([]) important at the end of settings like “default_top_recommend[]”?
+3. If you wanted to add a new recommendation module only shown for Subject searches, while also displaying the existing default modules, how would you configure that?